cancervariants/fusion-representation/README.md

 # Gene Fusion Curation
-A repository for tracking documents, issues, and tools for the VICC / ClinGen gene fusion curation SOP.
+A repository for tracking documents, issues, and tools for the VICC / ClinGen gene fusion guidelines.

-For more information on this project, please visit our [project homepage](https://cancervariants.org/projects/fusions/).
+For more information on this project, please visit our [documentation](https://fusions.cancervariants.org).